Illinois Veteran Grant (IVG) Program

 Program Funding

-The fiscal year 2024 (FY24) state budget did not include funding for the Illinois Veteran Grant (IVG) Program to provide for compensating institutions for waiving the tuition and fees for qualified applicants.
-(IVG is an entitlement program and receipt of benefits does not depend on the annual budget process.)
-As in recent years, the budget does include a little more than $4.2 million for the Illinois Community College Board (ICCB) to reimburse Illinois community colleges for the costs associated with waiving tuition and fee charges for IVG and Illinois National Guard (ING) Grant recipients.
+The FY26 state budget includes funding through ISAC to reimburse public universities for some of the tuition and fees that they waive on behalf of eligible veterans and Illinois National Guard members.
+As in recent years, the budget also includes a little more than $4.2 million for the Illinois Community College Board (ICCB) to reimburse Illinois community colleges for the costs associated with waiving tuition and fee charges for IVG and ING Grant recipients.

 Benefit Usage

-Important dates and reminders for 2023-43 IVG benefit usage processing:
+Important dates and reminders for 2025-26 IVG benefit usage processing:

 • After submitting data, colleges are encouraged to always review the Benefits Results Exceptions report that is available the next business day.

-• Any 2023-24 benefit usage data that was submitted via File Transfer Protocol (FTP) prior to August 16, 2021 will not be processed, and must be resubmitted by the college.
+• Any 2025-26 benefit usage data that was submitted via File Transfer Protocol (FTP) prior to August 4, 2025 will not be processed, and must be resubmitted by the college.

 • In order to prevent having to resubmit data in the future, never submit benefit usage data via FTP until after ISAC announces it is accepting the data for that academic year.

 Colleges report enrollment hours and dollar amounts for initial, in-district and out-of-district benefit usage by students, as well as adjustments to previously-submitted data, via the IVG system.
-Further details are provided in e-Messages dated August 16 and January 19.

 IVG benefit usage data is submitted in the same manner as ING Grant benefit usage data and MAP claims.
 For additional details, refer to the IVG Benefit Usage page within this section.
 An IVG Program User Guide can help colleges navigate the online process.
 IVG file specifications can be accessed in the section below and from the IVG Electronic Processing page.